Super Singer (Tamil TV series): Super Singer season 7

 All of the episodes of this season are available on the OTT Platform-Hotstar.

-Season 8
+Super Singer season 8

-The Eighth Season of Super Singer AKA Super Singer Season 8 premiered on 24 January 2021 with a Grand launch of a six-hour program on Star Vijay with grace performances of Hariharan, Shankar Mahadevan, Anuradha Sriram, P. Unnikrishnan, Sid Sriram, Sakthisree Gopalan, Saindhavi, Vijay Prakash, Karthik, Anthony Daasan Shashaa Tirupati, Benny Dayal, Kalpana Raghavendar, Pradeep, Vijay Yesudas, S. P. Charan, Gana Bala, Chinnaponnu, Karunas.
+Asian Paints Super Singer 8 premiered on 24 January 2021 with a Grand Launch of a nine-hour program on Star Vijay with grace performances of Hariharan, Shankar Mahadevan, Anuradha Sriram, P. Unnikrishnan, Sid Sriram, Sakthisree Gopalan, Saindhavi, Vijay Prakash, Karthik, Anthony Daasan Shashaa Tirupati, Benny Dayal, Kalpana Raghavendar, Pradeep, Vijay Yesudas, S. P. Charan, Gana Bala, Chinnaponnu, Karunas.

 All the episodes will be available on the OTT Platform-Hotstar.

-The judging panel was often shuffled with Anuradha Sriram, P. Unnikrishnan, Benny Dayal, Shweta Mohan, S.P.
-Charan, Shakthishree Gopalan, and Kalpana Raghavendar.
+The judging panel was often shuffled with Anuradha Sriram, P. Unnikrishnan, Benny Dayal, Shweta Mohan, S. P. Charan, Shakthisree Gopalan and Kalpana Raghavendar.
+Once again, the eighth season was hosted by Makapa Anand and Priyanka Deshpande.

-The Grand Finale Super Singer Season 8 aired on September 26th 2021.
-Sridhar Sena won the title of Super Singer 8.
+The Grand Finale aired on 26 September 2021.
+At the finals, Sridhar Sena won the title.